 OTH 201.
-Medical Terminology for OT.
+Medical Terminology for Occupational Therapy.
 1 Hour.

 The study of medical terminology with a focus on how terminology is used in the field of occupational therapy.

 OTH 301.
-Professional Foundations.
-3 Hours.
+Professional Foundations of OT.
+2 Hours.

 PR: OTH student status.
 Including acquisition of developmental patterns, motor control, motor skill acquisition.
 This course also provides an overview of the effects of normative processes of aging on neuromotor patterns in occupational performance.

 OTH 304.
-Phys Impairment & Function 1.
+Physical Impairment and Function 1.
 4 Hours.